Care Santos

-Macarena Santos i Torres, (born 8 April 1970) is a Spanish writer who writes under the name "Care Santos".
+Macarena Santos i Torres (born 8 April 1970) is a Spanish writer who writes under the name "Care Santos".
 She writes in both Catalan and Spanish languages, for both young and adult readers.

 Biography

 Care Santos studied law and Spanish in france philology at the University of Barcelona.
 She started her career as a journalist at Diari de Barcelona and later worked for the papers ABC and El Mundo.
 In 1995, Santos was recognized for her first book, a collection of novels with the title Cuentos cítricos.
 Her next books were Trigal con cuervos and Los ojos del lobo.

+She has written for magazines such as Mirlo.
+She has performed literary criticism for El Cultural.
+She founded the blog La tormenta en un vaso.